allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 Names are usually linked to the software the image runs and tags are usually associated with the release version.
 The digest is an Id that is created during build time by hashing the image contents.

 Images can be pulled using `name`, or `name:tag` or `name@sha256:digest`.
-If we do not specify a version tag we will pull the latest.
+If a version tag is not specified Docker will pull the latest.

 You can list the installed images with their Ids and digests by running: